-Childhood Cancer, Common Types, Rally Blog, Research
+Childhood Cancer, Common Types, Rally Blog, Research, What Is

 What is Chronic Myeloid Leukemia (CML)?
 Chronic myeloid leukemia (CML) is a type of blood cancer that causes an overproduction of white blood cells.
 These cells grow abnormally and can build up in the blood and bone marrow, leaving less room for healthy white and red...

-Childhood Cancer, Common Types, Rally Blog, Research
+Childhood Cancer, Common Types, Featured Blogs, Rally Blog, Research, What Is

 What is Acute Lymphoblastic Leukemia (ALL)?
 Acute lymphoblastic leukemia, also called acute lymphocytic leukemia, or ALL for short, is a type of blood cancer that causes bone marrow to overproduce a type of white blood cells called lymphoblasts.
 ALL is the most common...

-Childhood Cancer, Common Types, Rally Blog, Research
+Childhood Cancer, Common Types, Rally Blog, Research, What Is

 What is Acute Myeloid Leukemia (AML)?
 Acute myeloid leukemia (AML) is a blood cancer of the myeloid cells that normally form white blood cells, red blood cells or platelets.
 AML originates in the bone marrow, where the leukemia cells build up and overcrowd normal...